 In the event a student who is living in R&DE student housing suspects they may have, or has tested positive/ been in close contact with someone who has tested positive for a communicable disease or illness for which there is a declaration of a pandemic by the World Health Organization or the Center for Disease Control, or there is a State of California or local County order regarding extraordinary measures to combat it, the student must immediately notify Vaden Health Services and the university.
 In order to respond to communicable diseases that may threaten the safety of its students, employees or community members, Stanford may require a student to leave campus or to relocate to different housing for purposes of isolation.
 Any university decisions based on an individual’s disclosure of such communicable conditions will be made considering each unique instance, applicable confidentiality considerations, and relevant medical facts.

 Reporting of Accidents and Other Incidents

-According to university policy, students are required to file an SU17b form (or SU17 if a university employee) with Environmental Health & Safety (EH&S) in the case of an accident or incident on Stanford premises.
-Information on both of these forms and when to use which form is available on the EH&S website at ehs.stanford.edu.
+According to university policy, students are required to file with Environmental Health & Safety (EH&S) in the case of an accident or incident on Stanford premises.
+Information on both of these forms and when to use which form is available on the EH&S website at https://ehs.stanford.edu/esu-17.

-In case of an accident or incident that takes place within an R&DE Student Housing building, dining hall, or immediate surrounding area, please also notify your Housing Front Desk or building management staff as soon as possible.
+In case of an accident or incident that takes place within an R&DE Student Housing building, dining hall, or immediate surrounding area, please also notify your Housing Service Center or building management staff as soon as possible.
 They can assist you in filling out the form.
 If the incident occurs within a Stanford dining hall during business hours, please also notify the dining manager.

 If you are involved in or witness an accident that causes severe or life-threatening injuries, you should call 911 immediately.